pulp/pulp_installer/roles/pulp/README.md

 Pulp
 ====

-Ansible role that installs Pulp 3 from PyPi or source and provides basic config.
+Ansible role that installs Pulp 3 from PyPi or source and provides config.

 The default administrative user for the Pulp application is: 'admin'